Summer Day Camp Handbook

 If financial assistance would help you cover program fees, please visit our website or email us at financialassistance@saanich.ca to learn more about options available to those who qualify.

-The Saanich L.I.F.E. program assists individuals and families living on a low income to access recreation services and programs.
+The Saanich L.I.F.E. program assists individuals and families living on a low income in accessing recreation services and programs.
 Qualified clients receive two free weeks (every two years) of SNPP or Breakout Adventures camp for each child in their household.
 Children 5-18 also receive a $120 credit toward registration in any Saanich Recreation registered program (including camps).

 Inclusion Registration Barcodes